Simplexity-Development/SimplePrefixes/README.md

 Requirements are things that must be held true in order to equip the prefix.
 These requirements come in multiple forms that will be explained here.

+> **Note**
+>
+> Requirements that are incorrectly formatted or produce errors are ignored.
+>
+> Requirements that cannot guarantee failure will not be checked either.
+> > To check player permissions, the player has to be online,
+> > so while the player is offline, these checks are ignored.

 Not Yet Implemented: `verify-always`

 <u>**Permission**</u>